 CONTROL DESCRIPTION 1 Emergency Stop Switch Press the EMERGENCY STOP switch at any time to stop all machine functions.
 Turn switch clockwise to reset.
 2 Platform Lift Button Press this button to lift the platform.
 3 Platform Lower Button Press this button to lower the platform.
 4 Selector Switch PLATFORM Select to operate from the platform control panel.
 BASE Select to operate from the base control panel.
 OFF Select to stop operation from either control panel.
 5 Hour Meter Indicates total elapsed time of machine operation.
-6 Battery Charge Indicator Indicated the state of the battery charge.
+6 Glow Operate when starting in cold start conditions.
 7 Emergency Down Switch Move this switch down to lower the platform in the event of an emergency or power loss.
 8 Circuit Breaker Trips when there is excessive electrical load.
 Push to reset.
+9 Start Button Press to start engine.
+Release when engine starts.
+10 Start Delay Light Prevents over-cranking of engine.
+When lit, starter is disabled.
+After approximately 35 seconds the light will go out and starter will operate.